NEJS Founding Chairman

 Brandeis Research Centers Complement NEJS Research

-Other centers at Brandeis University relevant to the work of the department include The Crown Center for Middle East Studies; The Maurice and Marilyn Cohen Center for Modern Jewish Studies, The Steinhardt Social Research Institute, The Fisher-Bernstein Institute for Jewish Philanthropy and Leadership, The Bernard G. and Rhoda G. Sarnat Center for the Study of Anti-Jewishness, The Gralla Fellows Program for Journalists, The Hadassah-Brandeis Institute, Hornstein: The Jewish Professional Leadership Program @ Brandeis, The Institute for Informal Jewish Education, The Brandeis University Summer Institute for Israel Studies and The Genesis Program.
+Other centers at Brandeis University relevant to the work of the department include The Crown Center for Middle East Studies; The Maurice and Marilyn Cohen Center for Modern Jewish Studies, The Steinhardt Social Research Institute, The Fisher-Bernstein Institute for Jewish Philanthropy and Leadership, The Bernard G. and Rhoda G. Sarnat Center for the Study of Anti-Jewishness, The Hadassah-Brandeis Institute, Hornstein: The Jewish Professional Leadership Program @ Brandeis, The Institute for Informal Jewish Education, The Brandeis University Summer Institute for Israel Studies and The Brandeis-Genesis Institute for Russian Jewry.
 The National Center for Jewish Film, an independent organization, is housed in the Lown building.
 The International Center for Ethics, Justice and Public Life, an independent unit on campus, complements the course offerings in the NEJS program by offering important resources, convening significant conferences and programs, and by conducting research in which students are often involved.

 The Brandeis University Library has one of the best collections of Hebraica and Judaica in the nation.